 Wear stretchy clothes that will move with you but take care that if you lift up a leg or hang upside down that the clothing will not expose more than you meant to.
-Modesty is better at our studio as well.
+Our studio encourages modest clothing, as well.
 We do not over-heat the environment but keep it comfortable so practising in a bikini is not necessary.

 We leave shoes at the door so easy off and on shoes are plus.

 If you would like to bring your own mat that is fine however the studio is well equipped with mats and other equipment that you may require.
 We suggest bringing a sarong, towel or other cloth to place over shared equipment that your face and head may contact.
 If borrowing a studio mat please wipe it down afterwards using the spray and paper towels provided.